jwtk/jjwt/README.md

 #### Bouncy Castle

-If you want to use JWT RSASSA-PSS algorithms (i.e. `PS256`, `PS384`, and `PS512`), or you just want to ensure your Android application is running a 'real' version of BouncyCastle, you will need to:
+If you want to use JWT RSASSA-PSS algorithms (i.e. `PS256`, `PS384`, and `PS512`), or you just want to ensure your Android application is running an updated version of BouncyCastle, you will need to:
 1. Uncomment the BouncyCastle dependency as commented above in the [dependencies](#install-android-dependencies) section.
-2. Remove the legacy Android custom `BC` provider and register the updated/correct one.
+2. Remove the legacy Android custom `BC` provider and register the updated one.

 Provider registration needs to be done _early_ in the application's lifecycle, preferably in your application's main `Activity` class as a static initialization block.
 For example: